-Cucumbers (Cucumis sativus) belong to the cucurbit family, along with pumpkins (Cucurbita maxima), squash and gourds (both Cucurbita pepo).
+Cucumbers (Cucumis sativus) belong to the gourd family (Cucurbitaceae), along with pumpkins (Cucurbita maxima), squash and gourds (both Cucurbita pepo).
 Popular annual vines grown throughout the United States, cucumbers produce best during long, warm summer days.
 Standard cucumber vines grow rapidly and need vertical support.
 Dwarf bush cucumbers support themselves, and these compact plants grow well in small garden plots or containers.

 No matter the type of cucumber vine you plant when growing cucumbers, organic soil amendments meet their special nutrient requirements best.

 Cucumbers require fertilizer that is low in nitrogen and high in potassium and phosphorus.

 Cucumbers have low nitrogen requirements, but they need high potassium and high phosphorus levels.
 With commercial fertilizer formulas, this means the first of the three numbers on the package should be lower, for instance, 5-10-10.
 Or the numbers overall should be low, such as 4-4-4, rather than 20-20-20.

 Knowing your soil type helps determine how much and what nutrients your cucumbers need.
 Sandy soils leach vital substances and become nutrient-poor quickly.
 Heavy soils can lock up nutrients.
 Adding compost before planting improves most garden soil.
 The organic matter enriches light sandy soils and lightens heavy clay soils.

 Beware of overfeeding your cucumbers with general, all-purpose formulas that contain high nitrogen levels.
 For instance, packages that read 20-20-20 or 30-30-30.
 They may encourage growth, but not the way you want.